snwhd/retrotracker/README.md

 1. create some player stats
     1. use preset stats `./modify create_presets`
     1. or use the interactive tool `./modify add_player`
+	1. NOTE: not all item stats are in this tool yet, but adding them is easy!
+(check the HGear, BGear, OGear, and MGear enums in player.py).
-1. run the tracker `./retrotracker.py start --position "retrommo username" "stats alias"
+1. run the tracker `./retrotracker.py start --position "retrommo username" "stats alias"`
     1. see note below on positioning
     1. retrommo is whatever name appears on screen text
     1. stats alias was created in step 2 above

 ## positioning
-The OCR needs to read battle, text.
-Using --position with retrotracker start will prompt you to input the screen positions.
+The OCR needs to read battle text.
+Using `--position` with retrotracker start will prompt you to input the screen positions.
 It does this by detecting your mouse position at two points: top left and bottom right of the text box.

 The optimal positioning here will create a rectangle that contains only the text, and NOT the pixel border around the text.
-The boarder can mess up text recognition.
+The border can mess up text recognition.
 See the screenshot below for refernce:

 ![positioning guide](screen_position.png "positioning guide")